Barred parakeet: Habitat and status

 Their habitat is the forests and mountains up to an elevation of roughly 3,300 m above sea level.
 They spend some of their time on the ground, but sleep high in the trees.
 They are tolerant of cold and have been seen taking snow baths.

 The barred parakeet has a large population that is thought to be stable.

 Behavior and breeding

 There are usually two to four eggs in a clutch, which hatch after about 18–21 days of incubation.
 Chicks leave the nest at about five weeks after hatching.

-Lineolated parakeets are found in the wild in groups of six to thirty, although bigger groups (up to 150 birds) are known.
+Lineolated parakeets are found in the wild in groups of 6-30, although bigger groups (up to 150 birds) are known.
 They eat fruit, dried and germinated seeds, and insect larvae.

 Lineolated parakeets are known for their calm dispositions and peculiar postures.
 Unlike many birds, lineolateds typically rest in a near horizontal position with their heads almost in line with their tails.
 They are generally very calm birds and typically mumble quietly, and their calls are not high-pitched or piercing to the ear.